Smallville season 5: Awards

 In 2006, the show was awarded an Emmy for Outstanding Editing for a Series for the fifth-season episode "Arrival".
 Allison Mack was awarded Best Sidekick in 2006.
 Guest star Emily Hirst was nominated for a Young Artist Award for her portrayal of Maddie Van Horn in "Fragile".
 In 2006, the show was nominated for a Golden Reel Award for Best Sound Editing in "Commencement".
 For the 32nd Annual Saturn Awards, the show received seven nominations: Best Network Television Series; Best Actor and Actress for Tom Welling and Kristin Kreuk; Best Supporting Actor and Actress for Michael Rosenbaum, Erica Durance and Allison Mack; and Best Television Release on DVD.

 Home media release

-The complete fifth season of Smallville was released on September 12, 2006 in North America.
-Additional releases in region 2 and region 4 took place on August 28, 2006 and April 4, 2007, respectively.
+The complete fifth season of Smallville was released on September 12, 2006, in North America.
+Additional releases in region 2 and region 4 took place on August 28, 2006, and April 4, 2007, respectively.
 The DVD box set included various special features, including episode commentary, The Chloe Chronicles: Volume II, a behind-the-scenes featurette on the making of the 100th episode, Vengeance Chronicles webisodes, and a preview of the documentary Look, Up in the Sky!
 The Amazing Story of Superman.
+For the 20th anniversary, the complete series was released for the first time on Blu-ray on October 16, 2021.
+The Blu-ray release marks the first time season 5 being released on Blu-ray.
+Season 5 had previously been released in high definition on HD-DVD only.